 Oftentimes, the prospect of becoming a bartender looks fairly complicated.
 You may want to serve drinks, but the status quo is school, obtaining a bartending license, and memorizing a whole lot of drink mixes.

-In reality, you don’t need any experience to hire on as a barback.
+In reality, you don’t need any experience to hire on as a barback, making it a great entry level position.
 There are a lot of advantages to doing it this way as well.
+Most bartenders have started as barbacks at some point in their careers.

 - You get a foot in the door immediately